theTWIXhunter/better-falix/README.md

 Hide the "Remote Startup" navigation item from the sidebar.
 - **Remove Navbar Support Links:**
 Optionally remove support-related links from the navbar.
+- **server-name-button:** Makes the server name (current-server-info) clickable to go to the main page.